RobinJoe/Docs/portfolio/Installing-Configuring-ElasticsearchKibana6-5-1-Windows64.md

-# Kibana Quick Start Guide
+# Elastic and Kibana Quick Start Guide

 This is an opinionated quickstart guide for installing and running a local Elasticsearch node with a Kibana dashboard on Windows.
 This allows you to explore the